01 — The Fastest Wins

 This connects directly to what SpendTrak tracks as trigger-state spending — purchases that happen not from genuine preference but from a specific emotional or physical state.
 Tiredness, boredom, mild stress, loneliness — each of these can serve as a trigger for a delivery order in someone who has established the habit.
 The food itself is rarely the point; the relief of a decision already made is the point.

 Research in decision science, including work by Roy Baumeister and colleagues on ego depletion, suggests that decision quality deteriorates as cognitive resources are depleted across a day.
 Food delivery apps are perfectly positioned to capture the low-willpower moment.
-Understanding this architecture is what SpendTrak's research on the brain science of impulse buying explores in detail — the same mechanisms that drive a 9pm Deliveroo order drive an unplanned mall purchase.
+Understanding this architecture is what SpendTrak's research on the brain science of impulse buying explores in detail — the same mechanisms that drive a 9pm delivery order drive an unplanned mall purchase.
+If quitting altogether is your goal, see our companion guide on how to stop ordering food delivery.

 Every delivery order feels like a small decision.
 The monthly total reveals it as a large one.